-For the four EST&P-Advanced Study degrees, including EST&P-ADS, EST&P-AAS, EST&P-ADCS, and EST&P-AACS, you also choose an Advanced Study Concentration (for 36 units of coursework) to go beyond the required Energy Core, Engineering Concentration, and Breadth Electives (up to 12 appropriate units of Advanced Study can also count for Breadth Electives).
+For the two EST&P-Advanced Study degrees, EST&P-ADS and EST&P-AAS, you also choose an Advanced Study Concentration (for 36 units of coursework) to go beyond the required Energy Core, Engineering Concentration, and Breadth Electives (up to 12 appropriate units of Advanced Study can also count for Breadth Electives).

 As an interdisciplinary engineering program focused on energy, educating engineers and technical managers to understand the interdisciplinary challenges of energy, Advanced Study is naturally represented by a balance of breadth and depth that also increases degree customizability for individuals.
 There are two Advanced Study Concentrations you may choose, and each has much flexibility for individuals: